Growth of automorphisms of virtually special groups: Accessibility over centralisers

-\begin{lem} If a proper subgroup $H<G$ is $p$--separable, then $H$ is contained in a normal subgroup of $G$ of index $p$.
-In particular, the normal closure of $H$ is a proper subgroup of $G$. \end{lem} \begin{proof} The key point is that, if $F$ is a finite $p$--group and $F_0$ is a maximal proper subgroup of $F$, then $F_0$ is normal in $F$ (and has index $p$).
+\begin{lem} Let $G$ be a group and let $p$ be any prime. \begin{enumerate} \item If a proper subgroup $H<G$ is $p$--separable, then $H$ is contained in a normal subgroup of $G$ of index $p$.
+In particular, $\langle\langle H\rangle\rangle_G\neq G$. \item If $G$ is special, then all $G$--parabolic subgroups are $p$--separable in $G$. \end{enumerate} \end{lem} \begin{proof} Part~(1) follows from the observation that, if $F$ is a finite $p$--group and $F_0$ is a maximal proper subgroup of $F$, then $F_0$ is normal in $F$ (and has index $p$).
 See for instance \cite[Theorem~4.3.2]{Hall}.